uccser/cs-field-guide/csfieldguide/chapters/content/en/data-representation/data-representation.md

 The number 22 requires the cards to be "white, black, white, white, black", 11 is "black, white, black, white, white",
 29 is "white, white, white, black, white", and
-19 is "white, black, black, black, white".
+19 is "white, black, black, white, white".

 {panel end}